conniejhe/Surface-Cutting/README.md

 Developing custom plugins for Paraview requires a Paraview version that is compiled and built from source.
 Details on how to do that are here: https://www.paraview.org/Wiki/ParaView:Build_And_Install

-All development thus far has been done on Bofur (CIS machine).
+All development thus far has been done on Bofur (CIS machine), using the version of Paraview located in this path: /export/bofur/akolasny/paraview/paraview_build/bin/paraview

 The surface cutting project consists of two different parts (and hence two main plugins):
   1. **Surface Tracking**: This filter allows the user to select points on the brain surface and connects them with a continuous curve to form a closed loop.